puntonim/ansible-biostar/README.md

 ## 2. Overview

-An Ansible playbook to automate the deployment of a [Biostar-based](https://github.com/ialbert/biostar-central) project to an Amazon EC2 or GCE instances using Docker containers.
+An Ansible playbook, available in [Ansible Galaxy](https://galaxy.ansible.com/list#/roles/1057), to automate the deployment of a [Biostar-based](https://github.com/ialbert/biostar-central) project to an Amazon EC2 or GCE instances using Docker containers.

 The tasks performed by the playbook are: